What does my ID and proof of funds have anything to do with my conveyancing in Winsford? What am I being asked for?

 How does conveyancing in Winsford differ for new build properties?

-Most buyers of new build or newly converted property in Winsford come to us having been asked by the housebuilder to sign contracts and commit to the purchase even before the property is ready to move into.
-This is because new home sellers in Winsford typically buy the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Winsford approach us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the property is ready to move into.
+This is because developers in Winsford tend to buy the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Winsford or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Winsford or who has acted in the same development.

 I need to appoint a conveyancing solicitor for purchase conveyancing in Winsford.
 I have discover a site which appears to be the ideal answer If it is possible to get all formalities completed via phone that would be ideal.
 Should I be concerned?
 What should out be looking out for?